Edit

 Example 1 - Testing a resource with properties from stdin

 The command tests whether the Example key exists in the current user hive.
-It specifies the resource instance properties as JSON and passes them from stdin.
+It specifies the desired state for the resource instance as JSON and passes it from stdin.

 '{